benswift/benswift.github.io/_posts/2019-01-17-highlight-js-with-xtlang-support.md

 > It is a truth, universally acknowledged, that all programming language authors
 > must also be expert web developers. &nbsp;&nbsp;&nbsp;**Jane Austen** *(probably)*

-I've just spend a solid day wrestling with source code syntax highlighting on my blog, and I've finally got it figured out.
+I've just spent a solid day wrestling with source code syntax highlighting on my blog, and I've finally got it figured out.
 To wit:

 ```armasm